Back Pain

 To perform this pose correctly, make sure you have a partner.
 If you don’t, you may have to adjust your grip on the wall and try again until you can balance yourself.

 Cobra Pose is one of the basic poses in yoga.
-It is a powerful pose that opens up your heart and soul to new levels.
+Its powerful pose opens up your heart and soul to new levels.
 If you practice yoga regularly, you will find it beneficial for your mind and body.

 It is an excellent way to start your day because it wakes up your nervous system and gets your blood flowing.
 It also improves your breathing, which is important to stay healthy and calm.

-The Cobra Pose also brings focus to your core and spine, making you feel grounded and strong.
+The Cobra Pose also focuses on your core and spine, making you feel grounded and strong.

 Crane Pose